-No building envelope shall be located within one hundred feet (100') of an area identified to have unstable soils that cannot be stabilized through engineering as disclosed within a geotechnical report, unless greater distances are required as established by a professional geologist or geotechnical engineer registered in the state of Utah.
+No building envelope shall be located within one hundred feet (100') of an area identified to have unstable soils that cannot be stabilized through engineering as disclosed within a geotechnical report, unless greater distances are required as established by the city engineer and the engineer of record. a professional geologist or geotechnical engineer registered in the state of Utah.
 (Ord.
 08-4, 2-26-2008)

-10-9B-9-7: SLOPES TWENTY PERCENT OR GREATER:
+10-9B-9-7: SLOPES TWENTY PERCENT TO TWENTY NINE PERCENT: